 In our Christian experience, we strive for perfection, but we honestly admit we are a universe away from it.
-Our inability to live up to God’s standards can lead us to feel we can no longer benefit from divine forgiveness, at least not until we prove strong enough not to give into the sins we are fighting with.
+Our inability to live up to God’s standards can lead us to feel we can no longer benefit from divine forgiveness, at least not until we prove strong enough not to give into the sins we are battling.

-Before moving across the ocean, Levi, my sister’s son (who I always thought of as my own too), stayed in our home for almost a year.
+Before moving across the ocean, Levi, my sister’s son (who I’ve always thought of as my own, too), stayed in our home for almost a year.
 Levi was like quicksilver: never in the place you saw him a couple of minutes (or seconds) before and always up to new mischief.
 I cannot remember exactly what he had done on the day I’m telling you about, but I know his last mischief caused me to have an urgent need for a breath of fresh air.
 Since one cannot go out into our backyard just to breathe, I lingered a bit longer, because there was always something to do no matter which way I turned.
 Meanwhile, a suspicious silence descended on the house, one that most probably announced trouble.
 No door was opened, no tiny voice asking to be let out was heard and no blonde head emerged at the window, eager to test the outside temperature.
 Stressed by the unusual quietude, I hurried into the house where I found Levi playing quietly on the carpet.

 I noticed that his face was redder than usual, so I asked him in amazement if he had been crying.
 Levi contritely confirmed that he had and while I was trying to figure out what might have happened, he gave me the last explanation I expected: “I thought you would never forgive me.”
 I felt I must be such an awful aunt, if something in my gestures or words might have conveyed this horrific message.